AbhijnanVegi/AlgoBook/Chess.md

-# Chess
+# How does a computer play chess ?

 Chess is an abstract strategy game.
-It is played on an $8 \times 8$ grid, with each player controlling sixteen pieces: one king, one queen, two rooks, two knights, two bishops amd eight pawns.
+It is played on an $8 \times 8$ grid, with each player controlling sixteen pieces: one king, one queen, two rooks, two knights, two bishops and eight pawns.
 The object of the game is to checkmate the opponent's king, whereby the king is under immediate attack and there is no way for it to escape.

 ![image-20211126195042528](Assets/image-20211126195042528.png)